AlejandroNovellino/AlejandroNovellino/README.md

 <h2 align="left">Hi 👋!
-My name is Alejandro Novellino and I'm a student of Software Engineering in the UCAB from Venezuela.</h2>
+My name is Alejandro Novellino I'm Venezuelan and a student of Software Engineering in UCAB.</h2>

 ###
 # 💫 About Me